Parent Plant Grown Hydroponically Outdoors in Zone 7

 - Vitamin C: 3% of the RDI

 Eggplants also contain trace amounts of niacin, magnesium and copper as well as are high in antioxidants.
 In particular, an anthocyanin in eggplants called nasunin is especially beneficial.
-In fact, multiple test-tube studies have confirmed that it’s effective at protecting cells against damage from harmful free radicals (1, 2).
+Nasunin in particular works to eliminate the build-up of plaque in blood vessels thereby keeping your heart and the cardiovascular system healthy.
+In fact, multiple test-tube studies have confirmed that it’s effective at protecting cells against damage from harmful free radicals (2, 3).

 To Sum Up: Eggplant provides a good amount of fiber, vitamins and minerals in few calories.